When doing your taxes this year, Kiplinger advises us not to overlook these tax deductions.

 4. Student-loan interest paid by Mom and Dad

-Generally, you can deduct mortgage or student-loan interest only if you are legally required to repay the debt.
-But if parents pay back a child's student loans, the IRS treats the money as if it were given to the child, who then paid the debt.
-So a child who's not claimed as a dependent can qualify to deduct up to $2,500 of student-loan interest paid by Mom and Dad.
+Generally, you can deduct interest only if you are legally required to repay the debt.
+But if parents pay back a child's student loans, the IRS treats the transactions as if the money were given to the child, who then paid the debt.
+So as long as the child is no longer claimed as a dependent, he or she can deduct up to $2,500 of student-loan interest paid by Mom and Dad each year.
 And he or she doesn't have to itemize to use this money-saver.
 (Mom and Dad can't claim the interest deduction even though they actually foot the bill because they are not liable for the debt.)

 5. Job-hunting costs

-If you're among the millions of unemployed Americans who were looking for a job in 2013, we hope you kept track of your job-search expenses . . . or can reconstruct them.
-If you're looking for a position in the same line of work, you can deduct job-hunting costs as miscellaneous expenses if you itemize.
+If you're among the millions of unemployed Americans who were looking for a job in 2015, we hope you were successful . . . and that you kept track of your job-search expenses or can reconstruct them.
+If you were looking for a position in the same line of work as your current or most recent job, you can deduct job-hunting costs as miscellaneous expenses if you itemize.
 Qualifying expenses can be written off even if you didn't land a new job.
-But such expenses can be deducted only to the extent that your total miscellaneous expenses exceed two percent of your adjusted gross income.
-Job-hunting expenses incurred while looking for your first job don't qualify.
-Deductible job-search costs include, but aren't limited to:
+But such expenses can be deducted only to the extent that your total miscellaneous expenses exceed 2 percent of your adjusted gross income.
+(Job-hunting expenses incurred while looking for your first job don't qualify.)
+Deductible costs include, but aren't limited to:

 - Food and lodging expenses if your search takes you away from home overnight